-- 1. Students must be registered in a degree program and must be in Good Standing.
-In the case of first-year studies, a maximum of two half-credit courses may be taken at the University of Ottawa that year. - 2.
-Only courses to be credited as part of the current degree requirements at Carleton may be taken under the terms of the exchange. - 3.
-The cumulative total number of credits taken at Carleton and counting towards the degree must be greater than the total number of credits taken and/or proposed to be taken at the University of Ottawa. - Courses taken on the Exchange Agreement shall not count as courses taken at Carleton under residency requirements. - 5.
-Grades for courses taken on the Exchange Agreement will be reported on the Carleton transcript and will be included in the calculation of the CGPAs. - 6.
+- Students with second-year standing and above must be Eligible to Continue (EC) in their most recent Academic Continuation Evaluation (ACE).
+If the student has not yet received an ACE decision, they must have an overall CGPA of 4.00. - 2.
+For students with first-year standing, a maximum of two half-credit courses may be taken at the University of Ottawa that year. - 3.
+Only courses to be credited as part of the current degree requirements at Carleton may be taken under the terms of the exchange. - 4.
+The cumulative total number of credits taken at Carleton and counting towards the degree must be greater than the total number of credits taken and/or proposed to be taken at the University of Ottawa. - 5.
+Courses taken on the Exchange Agreement shall not count as courses taken at Carleton under residency requirements. - 6.
+Grades for courses taken on the Exchange Agreement will be reported on the Carleton transcript and will be included in the calculation of the CGPAs. - 7.
 Approval by Carleton University does not guarantee registration at the University of Ottawa.